Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/issuance-status.md

 DIDs [are significantly faster and incur not costs](/docs/docs-section/how-does-it-work/comparison).
 They can directly use the `targetHash` of the document (which is unique) and sign it using the associated private key.
 However, for consistency with the initial design of OpenAttestation, you need to sign the `merkleRoot`.

 The information about the signature is added to the document, into the `proof` property.
 That means the document has been issued.

-The following descriptions helps you gain a deeper understanding of how it works.
+Read on to get a deeper understanding.

 An `ethr` DID document looks like the following: